qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 9_ Subroutines and Control Abstraction.md

 **DESIGN & IMPLEMENTATION**

-## 9.5 setjmp

-Because it saves multiple registers to memory, the usual implementation of setjmp is quite expensive—more so than entry to a protected block in the “obvious” implementation of exceptions described above.
+9.5** setjmp** Because it saves multiple registers to memory, the usual implementation of setjmp is quite expensive—more so than entry to a protected block in the “obvious” implementation of exceptions described above.
 While implemen- tors are free to use a more efﬁcient, table-driven approach if desired, the usual implementation minimizes the complexity of the run-time system and elimi- nates the need for linker-supported integration of tables from separately com- piled modules and libraries.

 been written through to memory will be visible in the handler, but changes that were cached in registers will be lost.
 To address this limitation, C allows the pro- grammer to specify that certain variables are volatile.
 A volatile variable is one whose value in memory can change “spontaneously,” for example as the result of activity by an I/O device or a concurrent thread of control.
 C implementations are required to store volatile variables to memory whenever they are written, and to load them from memory whenever they are read.
 If a handler needs to see changes to a variable that may be modiﬁed by the protected code, then the pro- grammer must include the volatile keyword in the variable’s declaration.

-### 3CHECK YOUR UNDERSTANDING

-#### 26. Describe three ways in which a language may allow programmers to declare
+3**CHECK YOUR UNDERSTANDING** 26.
+Describe three ways in which a language may allow programmers to declare exceptions.

-exceptions.

-* Explain why it is useful to deﬁne exceptions as classes in C++, Java, and C#.
+## 27. Explain why it is useful to deﬁne exceptions as classes in C++, Java, and C#.
 28. Explain the behavior and purpose of a try... finally construct.
-#### 29. Describe the algorithm used to identify an appropriate handler when an ex-

-ception is raised in a language like Ada or C++.
+## 29. Describe the algorithm used to identify an appropriate handler when an ex- ception is raised in a language like Ada or C++.

-#### 30. Explain how to implement exceptions in a way that incurs no cost in the com-

-mon case (when exceptions don’t arise).
+## 30. Explain how to implement exceptions in a way that incurs no cost in the com- mon case (when exceptions don’t arise).

-#### 31. How do the exception handlers of a functional language like ML differ from

-those of an imperative language like C++?
+## 31. How do the exception handlers of a functional language like ML differ from those of an imperative language like C++?

-#### 32. Describe the operations that must be performed by the implicit handler for a
+## 32. Describe the operations that must be performed by the implicit handler for a subroutine.

-subroutine.

-#### 33. Summarize the shortcomings of the setjmp and longjmp library routines
+## 33. Summarize the shortcomings of the setjmp and longjmp library routines of C.

-of C.

-#### 34. What is a volatile variable in C?
+## 34. What is a volatile variable in C?
 Under what circumstances is it useful?

-## 9.5

-#### **Coroutines**
+9.5 **Coroutines**

 Given an understanding of the layout of the run-time stack, we can now consider the implementation of more general control abstractions—*coroutines* in particu- lar.
 Like a continuation, a coroutine is represented by a closure (a code address and a referencing environment), into which we can jump by means of a nonlocal goto, in this case a special operation known as transfer.
 The principal differ- ence between the two abstractions is that a continuation is a constant—it does not change once created—while a coroutine changes every time it runs.
 When we goto a continuation, our old program counter is lost, unless we explicitly create a new continuation to hold it.
 When we transfer from one coroutine to another,